gregneagle/pycreateuserpkg/README.md

 Work in progress for generating packages that create macOS user accounts on 10.8-10.14

+Note: in 10.14 when updating an existing account, the following attributes will _NOT_ be updated: `uid` and `home`.
+This is due to new restrictions in Mojave.

 ```
 $ ./createuserpkg --help
 Usage: createuserpkg [options] /path/to/output.pkg